Paycheck Protection Program Flexibility Act Modifies Forgiveness Provisions of PPP Loans

 What is a PPP loan?

-A PPP loan is intended to provide small businesses with funds to hold on to current employees and bring back workers who have been laid off or furloughed, even if their business isn’t fully re-opened during the COVID-19 pandemic.
+A PPP loan was intended to provide small businesses with funds to hold on to current employees and bring back workers who have been laid off or furloughed, even if their business isn’t fully re-opened during the COVID-19 pandemic.
 Employers with 500 employees or fewer can access the loans through the Small Business Administration (SBA) to use on payroll and operating costs.
-After unanimous votes by the U.S. Senate and House of Representatives, President Trump signed into law on July 4, 2020, the extension of PPP loan application deadline to Aug.
-8. Learn how to maximize PPP loan forgiveness.
+The loan application process closed Aug.
+8, 2020, but you can learn how to maximize PPP loan forgiveness.

 The funds can be used to pay any eligible expenses incurred during the period beginning on the date the lender makes the first disbursement of the PPP loan to the borrower.
 Eligible expenses include payroll costs and non-payroll costs (mortgage interest, rent, insurance premiums, and utilities).